-Believed to have been introduced during the American occupancy, the embutido is one underrated dish that is usually reserved for special occasions.
-But its simplicity begs for its regularity.
-Its level of difficulty is akin to a boxed mix: You just toss everything into a bowl, make sure they’re well-combined, wrap in foil, and steam; cooking it doesn’t involve any live flame.
+Believed to have been introduced during the American occupancy, the embutido is an underrated dish usually reserved for special occasions.
+But its simplicity begs regularity.
+Its level of difficulty is akin to a boxed mix: You toss everything into a bowl, make sure they’re well-combined, wrap in foil and then steam.

-Best of all, it’s a dish that adjusts to your liking.
-Substitute big chicken eggs for smaller quail eggs for aesthetics, throw in chopped nuts for texture, slather on banana ketchup for a slightly sweet flavor—embutido, or any type of meatloaf for that matter, can be designed to suit your palette, and it is for these reasons why it deserves prevalence and more credit than it is given.
+Best of all, it adjusts to your liking.
+Substitute chicken eggs for quail eggs for aesthetics, throw in chopped nuts for texture and slather on banana ketchup for a slightly sweet flavor—embutido, or any type of meatloaf for that matter, can be designed to suit your palate, and it’s for these reasons why it deserves prevalence and more credit than it is given.
 You can start giving the embutido its due by preparing this easy recipe.

 Prep time: 20 minutes

 8 slices sweet ham, chopped to small pieces

 60 grams green bell pepper, chopped to small pieces

 60 grams red bell pepper, chopped to small pieces